kohesive/solr-undertow/README.md

 |solr.solr.home|solrHome|
 |solr.data.dir|(no equivalent, not checked, passes through to Solr)|

-The Solr Typical setting overrides the solr-undertow equivalent system property, which overrides the same value from the configuration file.
-You only need to provide one (preferably the solr-undertow version) and the other will be set to match.
+The solr-undertow has priority if both are present in system properties; you only need to provide one and the other will be made to match.

 Other Notes
 ===========

 #### JDK 1.7

 **Solr-undertow requires JDK 1.7 or newer**.
 Do not run Solr on anything older, it isn't worth the pain of inferior garbage collectors.
-Start with default settings for garbage collection, and tune from there if needed at all.
+Oracle JDK is also prefered, Open JDK does not do as well with memory management, and has at different releases had different incompatibilities.
+Start with clearing settings for garbage collection, and tune from there if needed.

 #### Solr WAR Files